Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Discussion

-Again interpreting the Hall constant as an inverse density, the carrier density in the bulk sample \citeauthor{Nandi2018} changes by a factor of 2 in the temperature range $2 - 300$ K. This is in good agreement with the Hall effect measurement on the thickest film.
-However, for the thinner films studied, the temperature dependence of the carrier density is weaker, only increasing about 1.5 $\times$ from 5 K to 300 K. This observation of a temperature independent Drude spectral weight and temperature dependent carrier density indicates that the effective mass in this material must have the inverse temperature dependence of the carrier density since $\omega_p^2 \propto n/m^*$.
-We use the spectral weight from \citeauthor{Homes2019} and the carrier density from the Hall effect~\citeauthor{Takatsu2007} for the bulk crystal as one normalization factor for the effective mass.
 While disorder does not change the magnitude of the carrier density in the low temperature regime, the increase in the carrier density at high temperatures is strongly dependent on the film thickness.
 This implies that the effective mass in these films is both temperature and disorder dependent.
-This is presented in Fig.~\ref{effective mass}, where a normalization factor from the single crystal carrier density and plasma frequency at 5 K is used.
-Regardless of whether one calculates an extended Drude type effective mass $m^*_{EDM} = \omega_{p,bulk}^2 / \omega_{p,film}^2$ in Fig.~\ref{effective mass}(a) or the effective mass calculated from the ratio of the carrier density and spectral weight $m^* = \frac{ne^2}{\omega_p^2}$ seen in Fig.~\ref{effective mass}(b,c), there is clear evidence that the quasiparticle mass is enhanced by at least a factor of 2 over single crystals using either metric for the effective mass.
-One advantage of the latter measure of the effective mass from the carrier density from the Hall effect and spectral weight shown in Fig. \ref{effective mass}(b,c) is that it is independent of any errors in the experimentally measured thickness of the film due to cancellation of the film thickness factor when taking the ratio.
+This is presented in Fig.~\ref{effective mass}, where a normalization factor from the single crystal carrier density and plasma frequency at 5 K is used \cite{homes_perfect_2019,takatsu_roles_2007}.
+Regardless of whether one calculates an extended Drude type effective mass $m^*_{EDM} = \omega_{p,bulk}^2 / \omega_{p,film}^2$ in Fig.~\ref{effective mass}(a) or the effective mass calculated from the ratio of the carrier density and spectral weight $m^* = ne^2/\omega_p^2$ seen in Fig.~\ref{effective mass}(b,c), there is clear evidence that the quasiparticle mass is enhanced by at least a factor of 2 over single crystals using either metric.
+One advantage of the latter measure of the effective mass from the carrier density from the Hall effect and spectral weight shown in Fig. \ref{effective mass}(b,c) is that the ratio is independent of any errors in the experimentally measured thickness of the film.
 In addition to the clear relationship between mass enhancement and disorder, the temperature dependence of the effective masses are particularly interesting, as all films show an effective mass that increases with temperature that appears to saturate as the temperature approaches 300 K. One caveat is that the temperature dependent effective mass proportional to the Hall effect measurement, which may be in a regime where it cannot be directly interpreted as the actual carrier density.
 Yet, regardless of whether one uses an extended Drude effective mass or the effective mass from the Drude formula, it is clear that the mass is enhanced significantly as a function of disorder in these PdCoO$_2$ thin films.
-While the exact mechanism is not obvious, we hope to show below why it cannot be due to modification of intrinsic electron-phonon coupling and speculate on possible explanations.
+While the exact mechanism is not obvious, we will discuss different scenarios consistent with our experimental observations.